epam/NGB/docs/md/user-guide/embedding-js.md

 | ```{name: "gene>transcript>collapsed"}, {name: "gene>transcript>expanded"}``` | Transcript View <br> "gene>transcript>collapsed" - Collapsed <br> "gene>transcript>expanded" - Expanded  <br>  |  |
 | ```{name: "shortenIntrons", value: true}``` | Shorten introns |  |

+## Authorization
+If authorization is enabled for NGB server each call to API should include a valid JWT token either in header (**"Authorization: Bearer {TOKEN_VALUE}"**) or in cookies.
+If token is present in localStorage it will be added to HTTP header to all NGB server API calls

 ### setToken

 Set value of a token item in a localStorage.